The Fujifilm X-Series Buying Guide 2024 - Which Camera is Right For You?

 If you're primarily shooting photos and not too worried about video, the X-T30 II's lack of in-body image stabilization (IBIS) isn't a dealbreaker.
 Just try to get a lens with optical image stabilization (OIS).
 However, keep in mind that finding prime lenses with OIS can be challenging.

-One feature of the X-T30 II is a tilting screen, which is incredibly useful compared to the fully articulated screen on the X-S20, especially for filmmakers or vloggers.
+One feature of the is a tilting screen, which is incredibly useful compared to the fully articulated screen on the X-S20, especially for filmmakers or vloggers.
 Both cameras are compact and easy to carry around, so either is a good choice if you're planning to buy new.
 As a beginner, I always suggest getting the cheaper option and investing in a good prime or zoom lens to level up your skills through practice and perseverance.

 Sample Image by Gajan Balan on X-S20